 Created by: Sharon K. Summerfield

-This recipe is our healthy version of a bread that is gluten free and dairy free, made with Oat flour and Namaste Gluten Free Flour Blend, Sweet Potato, Apple Sauce, Walnuts and Pecans.
+This recipe is our healthy version of a bread that is gluten free and dairy free, made with Almond flour and Namaste Gluten Free Flour Blend, Sweet Potato, Apple Sauce, Walnuts and Pecans.
 Incredibly moist and delicious.
 You can enjoy this without butter and other sweeteners.
 In saying that it is delicious with organic honey.

 Bake at 375 for 40 to 50 minutes.